Meteor-Community-Packages/ground-db/README.md

 ##Future
 * At the moment the conflict resolution is pretty basic last change recieved by server wins.
 This could be greatly improved by adding a proper conflict handler. *For more details look at comment in server.js*
 * Intelligent subscriptions - A way for the groundDB to keep the data most important for the user - and letting less important data go to match quota limit
-* Could possible make a simple mini/maxifier for documents stored in the localstorage - or have like an oldschool "stacker" for allowing more data.

 ##Contributions
 Feel free to send issues, pull requests all is wellcome